M.S., M.P.S. & Ph.D.

 Graduate Research Topic

-My dissertation focuses on dune vegetation regeneration on a barrier island since Superstorm Sandy overwashed large areas of the beach.
-I am also investigating the role of white-tailed deer herbivory on the vegetation regeneration process.
+My dissertation focuses on overwashed dune vegetation regeneration on a barrier island since Superstorm Sandy.
+I am also investigating the role of white-tailed deer herbivory on the vegetation regeneration process, and deer space use of the Wilderness Area on Fire Island, NY.

 Graduate Research Topic